-In Japan, 2 million people are older than 90 of these around 69,785 people are 100 years old or over.
+In Japan, 2 million people are older than 90, and around 69,785 people are 100 or over.
 The average life expectancy in Japan is 84.2 years.
 On average, men live up to 81.1 years.
-Whereas women live longer, at an average of 87.1 years.
+Women, on the other hand, live longer, at an average of 87.1 years.

-The reason why Japan has a longer life expectancy is not because of their genes but because of their food choices and lifestyle habits.
-Japanese people eat lots of fresh vegetables, seasonal fruits, and unprocessed foods.
-As a result, the obesity rate in Japan is just 3.6% which is the lowest in the entire world.
+The reason Japan has a longer life expectancy is not because of their genes but because of their food choices and lifestyle habits.
+Japanese people eat many fresh vegetables, seasonal fruits, and unprocessed foods.
+As a result, the obesity rate in Japan is just 3.6%, the lowest in the world.

 They love seafood and eat more fish than red meat.
-In fact, Japan is among the top six nations for fish consumption.
-Fish naturally has lower cholesterol and saturated fat compared to red meat which reduces the risk of death by heart disease by 36%.
-One reason why Japanese people live longer is that they drink a lot of tea.
+Japan is among the top six nations for fish consumption.
+Fish naturally has lower cholesterol and saturated fat than red meat, which reduces the risk of death by heart disease by 36%.
+One reason why Japanese people live longer is that they drink tea.
 Their tea contains far more antioxidants than coffee.
-These boost the immune system and help prevent cancer and excess cholesterol
+These boost the immune system and help prevent cancer and excess cholesterol.

 Japanese people also consume a lot of soy and seaweed.
 An estimated 100,000 tons of seaweed is consumed in Japan every year.
 A cup of seaweed contains somewhere between 2 and 9 grams of protein.
-It also contains natural iodine which is useful for regulating thyroids.
+It also contains natural iodine, which helps regulate thyroids.
 Japan has one of the most efficient healthcare systems in the world.

-The government pays 70% of the cost of all health procedures and up to 90% for low-income citizens.
-Another reason why Japanese people have longer lives is their food portion control.
-Japanese people are known to have much smaller portions than other countries.
-This habit is good for controlling body weight and digestion
+The government pays 70% of all health procedures and up to 90% for low-income citizens.
+Japanese people’s longer life expectancy stems from controlling food portions.
+Japanese people are known to have much smaller portions than people from other countries.
+This habit is good for maintaining body weight and digestion.

 6 Reasons why Japanese stay fit and healthy and live long